skimprem/grid_creater/README.md

 - Easy to use interface
 - Customizable grid size
-- Export grid as image or JSON
+- Export grid as GeoTIFF
-- Lightweight and fast

 ## Installation